-Information was gathered through an online survey that was made available from November 11th to December 15th, 2014.
+Information was gathered through an online survey that was made available from February 2 to February 28, 2015.
 The survey stated that all submissions were anonymous and asked all of the questions that this patient input submission suggested, including a few general questions about the patient's health and well-being.
-Invitations to complete the survey were sent out by word of mouth, through our mailing lists, and by posting the survey's information on our website, Facebook page, and Tweeter account.
-We received 15 completed surveys and 3 uncompleted surveys.
-Thirteen surveys were completed by those who have or have had their hep C cured; two were completed by caregivers of those with hep C.
+Invitations to complete the survey were sent out by word of mouth, through our mailing lists, and by posting the survey's information on our website, Facebook page, and Twitter account.
+We received 50 surveys; most were completed.
+As well, comments received directly from patients are included (2 patients who have treated with other new DAAs).

 Hepatitis C (HCV) is a serious and potentially life-threatening liver disease that may lead to liver fibrosis, cirrhosis, cancer, liver failure, and even death.
-However, in many cases those life-threatening HCV developments are only fought after years of worrying over the future and dealing with other HCV symptoms, which may not lead to hospital stays or liver transplants, but, in their own ways, are far more debilitating.
+However, in many cases those life-threatening HCV developments are only fought after years of worrying over the future and rearranging their lives because of HCV and its symptoms, which may not lead to hospital stays or liver transplants, but, in their own ways, are far more debilitating.

 Hepatitis C symptoms are numerous and affect patients differently.
-Symptoms, reported by our members, range from "have not had hep C symptoms" to being "seriously affected by nausea, vertigo, brain fog, itchy skin (especially thighs), arthritic knees and fingers and other HCV-related symptoms".
-Furthermore, when asked if their HCV symptoms affected their daily living, someone replied: "I eat well and run and exercise and usually try to ignore the pain/discomfort."
+Symptoms, reported by our members, range from "have not had hep C symptoms" to "having muscle and joint pain" to being "seriously affected by nausea, vertigo, brain fog, itchy skin (especially thighs), arthritic knees and fingers."
+Furthermore, when asked if their HCV symptoms affected their daily living, someone replied, "I eat well and run and exercise and usually try to ignore the pain/discomfort."